endiesworld/zoomcamp_de_project/Readme.md

     'https://cycling.data.tfl.gov.uk/usage-stats/349JourneyDataExtract19Dec2022-25Dec2022.csv',
     'https://cycling.data.tfl.gov.uk/usage-stats/350JourneyDataExtract26Dec2022-01Jan2023.csv'

-# Project Objective and Use case
+## Project Objective and Use case
 _ _ _
     1. Visualize the daily trip count.
-This will help plan trafic control subsequently
+This will help plan traffic control subsequently
     2. Visualise the top 10 busiest stations.
-This can be use for targeted marketing purposes.
+This can be use for targeted marketing purpose.
     3. Visualise the top 10 bicycles with the highest operation time.
 This would help in maintenance/service plan for bicycles.

-# Tools:
+## Tools:
 _ _ _
     .
 Cloud: GCP
     .
 Infrastructure as code (IaC): Terraform (Maga-ai)